 If your residents are unhappy, reviews are trending negative, and the phone won’t stop ringing angrily, let’s face it - your property management strategy isn’t working.
 And now, your team desperately has to figure out why.

-Resident experience metrics can help you understand how residents in your community really feel.
-Whether about maintenance, amenities, events - maybe even the choice of elevator music.
+Resident experience surveys and metrics can help you understand how residents in your community really feel.
+Whether about maintenance, amenities, events—or maybe even the choice of elevator music.

-The resident experience encompasses the full resident lifecycle—from the application process and move-in experience to interactions with management to move-out.
+The definition of resident experience encompasses the full resident lifecycle - from the application process and move-in experience to interactions with management to move-out.

 Resident experience metrics are essential for guiding your management strategy.
 They reveal insights on maintenance reliability, amenity usage, and areas needing improvement.
 By focusing on these metrics, you enhance resident satisfaction, effectively increasing retention rates and strengthening your community’s reputation.